Three Benefits of COIN-margined Perpetual Futures That You Need To Know

 Additionally, the shared margin feature allows traders to arbitrage between the two markets without the need to maintain multiple accounts or margin.
 Traders simply need to deposit margin in the BTC-margined wallet, where the same margin balance can be used to open positions in both markets.
 This means that profits will offset losses in the losing position.
 Thus, the margin balance only reflects the net P&L between positions in the two markets.

-2. HODL & Earn: Binance’s COIN-margined futures is ideal for traders who prefer to hold positions for a long time.
+2. HODL & Earn - Binance Futures’ COIN-margined futures is ideal for traders who prefer to hold positions for a long time.
 Bitcoin investors can now hedge their positions in the futures market without converting any of their holdings into USDT.
-In other words, they do not need to sell any Bitcoins at a compromised price.
+In other words, they do not need to sell any Bitcoin at a compromised price.

-Especially in this bull market today, investors are more inclined to hold on to their cryptocurrency holdings.
+Especially in a bull market, investors are more inclined to hold on to their cryptocurrencies.
 As contracts are settled in BTC, any profits can contribute to your long-term BTC stack.
-This is simply a great way to increase your Bitcoin holdings over the long-run.
+This is simply a great way to increase your Bitcoin holdings over the long run.
 Therefore, traders can use perpetual contracts to hold and potentially accumulate more cryptocurrency (e.g. BTC) for longer-term.

-3. Customized Margin modes: Thirdly, Binance is the only exchange offering Cross or Isolated margin modes for COIN-margined products.
+3. Customized Margin Modes - Binance Futures is the only exchange offering Cross or Isolated margin modes for COIN-margined products.

 Quarterly futures have expiration dates, and trading them means that you own the contract within a given timeframe.